ErionaOsaj/fuel-consumption-ratings-2023/README.md

     - The combined fuel consumption rating in miles per gallon (mpg).
 It provides an alternative measure of fuel efficiency.

 13. **CO2 Emissions (g/km):**
-    - The estimated amount of carbon dioxide (CO2) emitted by the vehicle per kilometer traveled.
+    - The tailpipe emissions of carbon dioxide (in grams per kilometre) for combined city and highway driving.
 It indicates the environmental impact of the vehicle.

 14. **CO2 Rating:**
-    - A rating assigned to the vehicle based on its CO2 emissions.
-It is often part of environmental labeling initiatives.
+    - The tailpipe emissions of carbon dioxide rated on a scale from 1 (worst) to 10 (best).

 15. **Smog Rating:**
-    - A rating assigned to the vehicle based on its emissions that contribute to smog.
-It is often part of environmental labeling initiatives.
+    - The tailpipe emissions of smog-forming pollutants rated on a scale from 1 (worst) to 10 (best).

 ## Data Preprocessing
 In this Jupyter Notebook, we will perform the following data preprocessing steps: